opensource-construction/initiative/docs/README.md

 **Core members** are supporting the initiative with their time.
 Their organisations are encouraged to either partner in one of the events or become a member of CH Open to support the activities of the iniative financially.

-**Partner organisation can choose to support the iniative in three ways:**
+**Partner organisation can choose to support the initiative in three ways:**
 1. **as an active partner**.
 Full package, full visibility on the website and in social media content + one (or more) seat in the core team.
 2. **as an event partner**.
 Primary supporting individual events with tailored packages depending on the occasion.
 3. **as a passive partner**.
 Visible on the website with logo, portrait and further social media content.